Following Amelia dot Calm

 Cawfwee looks first at the cow then back to Amelia and replies,

 “For the lack of Humanity exercised on this planet,” and he seems embarrassed to have said it and looks downward.
-“Mostly because of the barbaric violence and slavery but there is also pollution and destruction of habitat, torture of animals, devotion to class structure and ownership of land.
-Your race is escalating your space activity and nobody wants your virus spreading out there into the greater Universe.
-We are scared of your kind; we thought you were Marauders, which is the worst insult in all the Universe.
+“Mostly because of the barbaric violence and slavery but there is also pollution and destruction of habitat, torture of animals, devotion to class structure, inequality, and ownership of land.
+Your race is escalating your space activity, and nobody wants your type of virus spreading out there into the greater Universe.
+We fear your kind; we thought you were Marauders, which is the worst insult in all the Universe.
 Still, overall, humans are barbaric and disrespectful, and these kinds of shenanigans have never worked out well on developing planets.
-Your race indulges in activities that are over the top disgraceful for your level of development.
-Humans make a mess of a good world, but at least it is a flaw in your development and it is not because you are Marauders, so there is hope.
+Your race indulges in activities that are universally over the top unlawful and disgraceful for your level of intellectual development.
+Humans are making a mess of a good world, but at least it is a flaw in your development, and it is not because you are Marauders, so there is hope.”

 “OK, if I can make a difference, now’s the time to rock and roll.
-Let’s dance!
-This isn’t the time to be scared to make a change; anything worthwhile will always have risk involved.
+Let’s do this!
+Today has happened for a reason.
+This isn’t the time to be scared; anything worthwhile will always have risk involved.
 Let’s go, Cawfwee.
-Let’s pitch in to save the world.”
+I’ll do my part to save the world, just like they always ask us to do your part.”

-Cawfwee gives a sigh of relief then he steps up and offers his arm, which she links with her arm and they simply fade away, while the cow nods her head wisely grinning a lopsided grin.
-The cow offers a melodic ‘moo’ to commemorate both Amelia and Cawfwee’s alliance and departure.
+Cawfwee chuckles first, then releases a sigh of relief, looks Amelia directly in the eye and hastily steps up to offer his arm which she links with her arm, and they simply fade away.
+The cow nods her head at where they were, wisely grinning a lopsided grin of Universal awareness, while offering a melodic ‘moo’ to commemorate both Amelia and Cawfwee’s alliance and departure, so to pursue their quest to save the world and then to make the world a better place.

-‘This little bit of the Universe craftily arranging people, places and events is’, the cow muses, ‘very fortuitous indeed.’
+‘The Universe craftily arranging people, places, and events at this time is,’ the cow muses, ‘very fortuitous for life on this planet indeed.’